-- Include every employee and vendor in the plan: Everyone should be aware of potential dangers and have ownership for their actions.
+Include every employee and vendor in the plan: Everyone should be aware of potential dangers and have ownership of their actions.

-- Tell the truth: Most transportation providers rely on their integrity and strong reputations, and how a company responds to a disaster puts their core values in the limelight.
+Tell the truth: Most transportation providers rely on their integrity and strong reputations, and how a company responds to a disaster puts its core values in the limelight.

 3. Upgrade your OCR to make data entry easier

-Implementing the right technology can improve not only your accuracy and efficiency, but it can also help keep your most valuable employees from jumping ship.
-A software that facilitates automation may be the secret ingredient to realigning your business priorities and focusing on what truly matters.
+Implementing the right technology can improve not only your accuracy and efficiency but also help keep your most valuable employees from jumping ship.
+Software that facilitates automation may be the secret ingredient to realigning your business priorities and focusing on what truly matters.

 4. Activate the value of the data that's at your fingertips right now

 Transportation providers collect data along with every point of the customer journey, and unfortunately, most unintentionally store it in a way so that it can never be fully utilized.